 - The atomic mass (also referred to as the atomic weight) is the number of protons and neutrons in an atom.

 - Atoms of an element that have differing numbers of neutrons (but a constant atomic number) are termed isotopes.

 Electrons and energy:

 Electrons, because they move so fast (approximately at the speed of light), seem to straddle the fence separating energy from matter.
 Albert Einstein developed his famous E=mc2 equation relating matter and energy over a century ago.
 Because of his (and others) work, we think of electrons both as particles of matter (having mass is a property of matter) and as units (or quanta) of energy.
-When subjected to energy, electrons will acquire some of that energy, as shown in Figure 4.
+When subjected to energy, electrons will acquire some of that energy.

 An orbital is also an area of space in which an electron will be found 90% of the time.
 Orbitals have a variety of shapes.
 Each orbital has a characteristic energy state and a characteristic shape.

 The s orbital is spherical.
 Since each orbital can hold a maximum of two electrons, atomic numbers above 2 must fill the other orbitals.
-The px, py, and pz orbitals are dumbbell shaped, along the x, y, and z axes respectively.
+The px, py, and pz orbitals are dumbbell-shaped, along with the x, y, and z-axis respectively.
 These orbital shapes are shown in Figure 5.

 Energy levels (also referred to as electron shells) are located a certain “distance” from the nucleus.
 The major energy levels into which electrons fit, are (from the nucleus outward) K, L, M, and N.